They Think We’re Pretty Cool:

 We believe that our work starts after the policy is started and not just at the time of the transaction.
 We strive to help provide maximum benefit options and comfort to all pet parent members.

 Life is full of surprises.
-Spot can help pet parents plan for them through easy and simple pet health insurance options that can be used at any licensed vet in the U.S. or Canada.
+Spot helps pet parents plan for them with easy and simple pet insurance options that can be used at your licensed vet in the US or Canada.

 Rhode Island Pet Insurance Information by City